-Distribution: Occurring west of the Cascades in Washington; British Columbia south to California; in scattered locations in other parts of the central and southern U.S.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; British Columbia to California, also in scattered locations in other parts of the central and southern U.S.

 Habitat: Open, disturbed areas at low elevations.

 Taprooted annual, the stems ascending to erect, usually simple.

 Leaves opposite, the cauline sessile, the basal sometimes petiolate; blade 1-veined, linear to linear-lanceolate, acute, not succulent.